 How to Write a Nanny Resume: 7 Tips

 Keep it neat.
 Your resume should be easy to read.
-Use resume templates you can find online, such as this free one professional nanny resume template provided by Indeed.com.
-Begin with your most recent position and work backward.
+Use resume templates you can find online, such as professional nanny resume template provided by Indeed.com.
+Begin with your most recent position.

 2. List Relevant Experience